jamesqquick/dev-desks/README.md

 # Dev Setups

-Dev Setups is a platform where uses can share pictures of their desk setups.
+Dev Setups is a platform where users can share pictures of their desk setups.
 It is powered by React, Netlify Functions, Airtable, and Cloudinary.

 ## Setup